is Paint Protection Film (PPF)?

 cheaper films that look good initially, but may fade or discolor

-a lesser film from an uncertified installer, but you may be sacrificing
+a lesser film from an uncertified installer you may be sacrificing

 longevity, clarity, and warranty coverage in the process.